-Applicable percentage ownership before the offering and the private placement is based on 168,954,222 shares of our common stock outstanding as of May 20, 2021 after giving effect to the Preferred Stock Conversion.
-Applicable percentage ownership after the offering and the private placement assumes the sale of 19,117,648 shares of our common stock in this offering and 4,411,764 shares of our common stock in the private placement, which is based on the initial public offering price of \$17.00 per share after giving further effect to the filing and effectiveness of our amended and restated certificate of incorporation.
+Applicable percentage ownership before the offering is based on 195,356,459 shares of our common stock outstanding as of September 30, 2021.
+Applicable percentage ownership after the offering assumes the sale of shares of our common stock in this offering, assuming a public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2021.

-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or would become exercisable or would vest based on service-based vesting conditions within 60 days of May 20, 2021.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or would become exercisable or would vest based on service-based vesting conditions within 60 days of September 30, 2021.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
-The table below excludes any purchases that may be made through our directed share program or otherwise in this offering.
-See "Underwriting-Directed Share Program."
-Unless otherwise indicated, the address of each beneficial owners in the table below is c/o EverCommerce Inc., 3601 Walnut Street.
-Suite 400.
-Denver.
-Colorado 80205.
+Unless otherwise indicated, the address of each beneficial owners in the table below is c/o EverCommerce Inc., 3601 Walnut Street, Suite 400, Denver, Colorado 80205.

-ership Before the Private Placement Beneficial Ownership After the Offering and Private Placement
+Beneficial Ow nership Before the Offering Beneficial Ownership After the Offering

 Name of Beneficial Owner Number of Shares Percentage of Shares Number of Shares Percentage of Shares

 5% Stockholders:

-Entities affiliated with Providence Strategic Growth (1) 85,464,563 50.6% 85,464,563 44.4%
+Entities affiliated with Providence Strategic Growth (1) 85,464,516 43.7%

-Entities affiliated with Silver Lake (2) 62,673,378 37.1% 67,085,142 34.9%
+Entities affiliated with Silver Lake (2) 67,085,136 34.3%

 Named Executive Officers and Directors:

-Eric Remer (3) 10,451,811 6.2% 10,451,811 5.4%
+Eric Remer (3) 10,451,811 5.4%

-Matthew Feierstein (4) 2,129,860 1.3% 2,129,860 1.1%
+Matthew Feierstein (4) 1,979,857 1.0%

-Marc Thompson (5) 918,177 918,177
+Marc Thompson (5) 883,172

 Penny Baldwin-Leonard

-Jonathan Durham
+Jonathan Durham -

 Kimberly Ellison-Taylor

 Mark Hastings

 John Marquis

 Joseph Osnoss

-Richard A. Simonson (6) 27,400 27,400
+Richard A. Simonson (6) 27,400

-Debby Soo
+Debby Soo -

-All Executive Officers and Directors as a Group (15 individuals) (7) : 13,616,511 7.8% 13,616,511 6.9%
+All Executive Officers and Directors as a Group (15 individuals) (7) : 13,447,860 6.7%